 OneRoster

-OneRoster is a standard from 1EdTech that allows for the secure exchange of enrollment data between 2 platforms.
-Many SISs allow enrollments to be exported via the OneRoster format.
+OneRoster is a standard from IMS Global that allows for the secure exchange of enrollment data between two platform.
+Many student information systems (SISs) allow enrollments to be exported via the OneRoster format.
 This OneRoster file can then be uploaded into a OneRoster-compliant platform or application.
 OneRoster contains data such as names, email identifiers, course listings, and roles of users.

 Clever

-Clever is a popular platform to obtain roster data.
-Clever helps school administrators to connect SISs to Clever.
+Clever is one of the most popular platforms to obtain roster data.
+Clever helps school administrators to connect their student information systems (SISs) to Clever.
 The students and teachers from a school can then log into Clever-connected apps with a single set of credentials.
 This entire process is free for schools.
 However, companies who want to be able to retrieve rostering data from Clever must pay for Clever's Secure Sync program.

 ClassLink provides SSO and rostering solutions for educational applications.
 ClassLink's services (which include Launchpad, OneSync, and Roster Server) are built on the OneRoster standard.

 Roster Server is ClassLink's implementation of a OneRoster server.
-Schools that work with ClassLink will install Roster Server as a virtual server on the school’s network or in the cloud.
-School administrators then either directly connect an SIS to Roster Server through the OneRoster API or upload CSV templates into Roster Server that are formatted in the OneRoster specification.
+Schools that work with ClassLink will install Roster Server as a virtual server on their network or in the cloud.
+School administrators then either directly connect their student information system (SIS) to Roster Server through the OneRoster API or upload CSV templets into Roster Server that are formatted in the OneRoster specification.

-When school administrators connect to a learning application on ClassLink, the school's Roster Server will export the school’s enrollments to the application through the OneRoster standard.
-Though it's not required, many edtech apps will use this data through ClassLink Launchpad in order to provision accounts for users and enable SSO.
+When school administrators connect to an application on ClassLink, the school's Roster Server will export their enrollments to the application through the OneRoster standard.
+Though it's not required, many applications will use this data through ClassLink Launchpad in order to provision accounts for users and enable single sign-on.

 GG4L